Choline Intake Needs

 Choline deficiency often shows up as fatigue, fatty liver, brain fog, or muscle weakness before anything flags on standard labs.
 Which PEMT/MTHFD1 variants you carry decides whether default eating covers the need or whether eggs are a non-negotiable staple.

 Choline Intake Needs is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the micronutrients and strategic supplementation spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the micronutrients and strategic supplementation spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →